vsmjs/vsm-dictionary-uniprot/README.md

 Note that the above mapping describes what we as developers thought as the most reasonable.
 There is though a global option `optimap` that you can pass to the `DictionaryUniprot` object, which optimizes the above mapping for curator clarity and use.
-The **default value is true** and what it changes in the mapping table above (which is the mapping for `optimap: false` actually) is that the VSM's `str` entry/match object property takes the value of the `Entry name`.
+The **default value is true** and what changes in the mapping table above (which is the mapping for `optimap: false` actually) is that the VSM's `str` entry/match object property takes the value of the `Entry name`.
 The reason behind this is that the `Entry name` is always different for every returned result (Uniprot's